gvwilson/thirdbit/src/fiction/iffy/index.md

 and hurried toward the stubby dead-end canal that Rothera's mechanics used as a repair yard.
-A sleek Marine cutter was tied up on one side while crab-like bots scrambled over its hull to scrape off the weaponized barnacles that would, if left unchecked, slowly devour the fractal carbon that made it nearly frictionless.
+A sleek Marine cutter was tied up on one side so that crab-like bots could scramble over it to scrape off the weaponized barnacles that would, if left unchecked, slowly devour the fractal carbon that made its hull nearly frictionless.
 Iffy would normally have stopped to watch, but she had other things on her mind.

 She slowed as she approached the end of the canal.
 Her heart sank.
-Two women were working side by side in the canvas salvage booth, but both were too old to be the person she was hoping to see.
+Two women were working side by side in the canvas salvage shed, but both were too old to be the person she was hoping to see.

 "Hey!"
-She whirled around just in time to be caught up in an enormous hug.
+She whirled around just in time to be caught up in a hug.
 "Hey," Honesty repeated more softly, der cheek pressed against Iffy's.
 "Micka tol' me she heard y'all come in,